 In the 3 diagnostic examples above, X is an integer less than or equal to the total number of assertion defined for the ml task.

-An imbalanced dataset or inadequate training parameters can lead to models that predict almost always the same class.
+An imbalanced dataset or inadequate training parameters can lead to models that almost always predict the same class.

 The model predicts almost always the same class